cloudify-cosmo/docs.getcloudify.org/content/plugins/diamond.md

 The example above shows how the Diamond plugin maps to these interfaces.

-# Global config
+# Global Configuration
 The Diamond agent has a number of configuration sections, some of which are global while other are relevant to specific components.
-It is possible to pass a [global config](https://github.com/BrightcoveOS/Diamond/blob/v3.5/conf/diamond.conf.example) setting via the `install` operation:
+You can pass a [global config](https://github.com/BrightcoveOS/Diamond/blob/v3.5/conf/diamond.conf.example) setting via the `install` operation:
 {{< gsHighlight  yaml  >}}
 interfaces:
   cloudify.interfaces.monitoring_agent: